Yuvasee/ts-mongodb-graphql-api/README.md

 # ts-mongodb-graphql-api

-In early development stage.
-Feel free to give me a message if you are interested.s
+Project is in early development stage.